Doctoral Internship in Health Service Psychology

 Qualifications:

 According to University of California policies, this internship is considered a sensitive position and requires a background check as a condition of employment.
-Employment is dependent on obtaining and maintaining a credentialing clearance, background clearance and medical clearance (i.e updated immunizations) according to University Health Service policies.
+Employment is dependent on obtaining and maintaining a credentialing clearance, background clearance, and medical clearance (i.e. updated immunizations) according to University Health Service policies.

 Procedures:

-In order to be considered for our internship, please complete the AAPI Online, which may be accessed at http://www.appic.org by clicking on "AAPI Online."
+To be considered for our internship, please complete the AAPI Online, which may be accessed on the APPIC website by clicking "AAPI Online."

 The Psychology Internship at CAPS is accredited by the American Psychological Association.
 For further information, you may contact the APA Office of Program Consultation and Accreditation by phone at (202) 336-5979 or (202) 336-6123 TDD or at the following website: www.apa.org/ed/accreditation.
 You may also email the Accreditation Office at apaaccre@apa.org.
 You may also write to them at: